sdyy6211/plant-segmentation/README.md

 # Plant segmentation combined with photogrammetry
 ## Introduction of the model

 This model is a semantic image segmentation model, which assigns label to each pixel of an image to partition different objects into segments.
-Semantic image segmentation means that there is no distinguishing between different plants, e.g. plant_1 and plant_2.
-They are all classified as plants as a whole.
-There exists models which can distinguish different objects of the same category.
-However, in this case, this function does not provide too much helps.

 The whole model is composed of two parts, namely backbone part and classifier part.
-The backbone part has been pre-trained on a large dataset (may exceed over 1 million of training examples) to have a generalizing ability, while the classifier part is untrained, and should be fine-tuned based on specific tasks.
-This structure takes the advantage of transfer learning ability of deep learning models, which means that a well trained model can perform well in different similar tasks.
+The backbone part is resnet101 which has been pre-trained, and the classifier part (DeepLabV3+ head, implemented by https://github.com/jfzhang95/pytorch-deeplab-xception using PyTorch) is fine-tuned based on this specific task.

 ## The aim of this model